Archaeology of New Zealand: Debated questions in New Zealand's pre-contact archaeology

-Date of first Māori arrival and settlement
+Developing ideas and changing dates for the Māori arrival and settlement

 First attempts to date the arrival of Māori in New Zealand, by 19th-century scholars such as S. Percy Smith, were based on genealogies and oral histories, many of which – when assigned an average generation length of 25 years – converged on a settlement date around 1350 AD, while others appeared to go back much further.
 This resulted in the classic theory, which all schoolchildren were once taught, that New Zealand had been discovered around 750 AD, then settled by later migrations, culminating in the "Great Fleet" of seven canoes around 1350 AD.

 When radiocarbon dating started to be used in the 1950s, it appeared to support the idea of early settlement, though the "Great Fleet" itself fell out of favour when scholars showed that there were inconsistencies in the genealogies on which Smith had based his theory.
 This was replaced by the idea of gradual settlement over many centuries, but this in turn has proved to be mistaken.
 In 1989, for example, changes in the New Zealand biota, dated to about 1000 AD, were assumed to be linked to human settlement.
-However, by the mid-1990s, as radiocarbon dating methods were improved and sources of error better understood, it was realised that the early dates were not reliable and that the most reliable radiocarbon dates all pointed to a more recent first settlement, closer to 1300 AD or even later, In 1999, a sample from the Wairau Bar site gave a "late" age of 1230–1282 AD. which roughly coincided with charcoal and pollen evidence of forest fires that may or may not have been human-lit.
+However, by the mid-1990s, as radiocarbon dating methods were improved and sources of error better understood, it was realised that the early dates were not reliable and that the most reliable radiocarbon dates all pointed to a more recent first settlement, closer to 1300 AD or even later.
+In 1999, a sample from the Wairau Bar site gave a "late" age of 1230–1282 AD, which roughly coincided with charcoal and pollen evidence of forest fires that may or may not have been human-lit.
 The Wairau Bar settlement is known to be a first settler site because both its human remains and its artefacts came from tropical Polynesia.